 We highlighted our favorite Doolin, Ireland things to do, but there are a few more activities that we didn’t get around to during our stay.

 Of the many limestone caves of Doolin, the Pol an Ionain – or simply the Doolin Cave – is the most intriguing.
-Boasting one of the longest free-hanging stalactites in the world, visiting the cave is one of the top Doolin things to do.
+It actually contains one of the longest free-hanging stalactites in the world!

 Doolin Coastal Walk

-While the Doolin Cliffs Walks most intrigued us, there is another shoreline stroll that sticks much closer to the sea…and it’s just a short walk from the Doolin ferry port.
+While Doolin Cliffs Walks most intrigued us, there is another shoreline stroll that sticks much closer to the sea.

 The Burren